-3. This Ruling explains that the definition of 'resident of Australia' has 4 alternative tests.
-You2 are a resident if you meet any one (or more) of the tests but a non-resident3 if you do not meet any of the tests.
+- 3. This Ruling explains that the definition of 'resident of Australia' has 4 alternative tests.
+You1 are a resident if you meet any one (or more) of the tests but a non-resident2 if you do not meet any of the tests. - 4.
+This Ruling further explains that residency under the first 3 tests is determined by considering all of your relevant facts and circumstances.

-1 All references to 'this Ruling' refer to the Ruling as it will read when finalised.
-This Ruling will not take effect until finalised.

-2 'You' means the individual to whom the relevant section applies.

-3 The terms 'non-resident' and 'foreign resident' are used interchangeably within this Ruling and are taken to mean the same thing.
-'Non-resident' means a person who is not a resident of Australia as stated in subsection 6(1).
-Section 995-1 of the Income Tax Assessment Act 1997 defines 'foreign resident' to mean a person who is not a resident of Australia for the purpose of the ITAA 1936.
-The Taxation Administration Act 1953 also refers to 'foreign resident'.

-4. This Ruling further explains that residency under the first 3 tests is determined by considering all of your relevant facts and circumstances.
 No single fact determines the outcome and the significance of facts varies from case to case.
-Because of this, there are no 'bright-line rules' or any single factor that can be said to be paramount.

-- 5. This Ruling also explains: - residency is about your connection to Australia, and - you can be a resident for tax purposes of more than one country at the same time. - 6.
-This Ruling does not address or discuss in detail: - the Commonwealth Superannuation fund test (being the fourth residency test for individuals) - dual residency - double-tax agreements, and - the residency of companies.4

-7. Each residency decision turns on its facts.5 While Court and Tribunal decisions provide illustrations of how the Court or Tribunal has considered and weighted facts, an outcome in one case does not govern the outcome in a different case, even where the facts are similar.

-8. Similarly, the examples in this Ruling are provided to illustrate a point.
+Because of this, there are no 'bright-line rules' or any single factor that can be said to be paramount. - 5.
+This Ruling also explains: - residency is about your connection to Australia, and - you can be a resident for tax purposes of more than one country at the same time. - 6.
+This Ruling does not address or discuss in detail: - the Commonwealth superannuation fund test (the fourth residency test for individuals) - dual residency - double-tax agreements - temporary residency, and - the residency of companies.3 - 7.
+Each residency decision turns on its facts.4 While Court and Tribunal decisions provide illustrations of how the Court or Tribunal has considered and weighted facts, an outcome in one case does not govern the outcome in a different case, even where the facts are similar. - 8.
+Similarly, the examples in this Ruling are provided to illustrate a point.
 Having similar facts to those in an example will not always result in the same outcome.
 Differences in intention, motivations and life circumstances may produce different outcomes.